Igor533616/Igor--AI/README.md

-# Chat Assistant from Игорь
+# Chat Assistant by Игорь

 A simple web-based chat assistant built with HTML, CSS, and JavaScript.
 This application allows users to interact with an AI assistant, send messages, and receive responses in real-time.
 The assistant can handle both text and image generation requests through a backend API.